 A full map of Custer State Park is available for download from the Custer State Park web site: Custer State Park Overview Map.

 Accommodations at Custer State Park

-The park offers 9 different campgrounds in within the park boundaries.
-Four historic lodges are also available at Custer State Park Resort.
-Since Daniel and I were planning to visit several attractions in the Black Hills area, we chose to stay at the privately-owned Big Pines Campground in Custer since it is more centrally located.
+Since Daniel and I planned to visit several attractions in the Black Hills area, we stayed at the privately-owned Big Pines Campground in Custer since it is more centrally located.
 The campground has a number of 30 and 50 amp sites nestled among the forest along with some primitive tent camping sites and a camp store.
 It was a great choice and we enjoyed our time there.